Debt has a way of racking up. Between a mortgage, car loan, credit cards and student loans, the average American household owed $131,431 in 2017.1

-If you're one of the many people trying to pay down debt using your side-hustle money, here are a few important things to keep in mind.
+If you're one of the many people trying to pay off debt using your side-hustle money, here are a few important things to keep in mind.

 Side hustle money is still subject to taxes